Programatic/Robotics-Final-Project/README.md

 | A\* - Diagonals    	| 651.65    	| 893.56             	| 400.66      	|
 | Djikstra           	|    597.88 	|           14767.47 	|         407 	|
 | Beam               	|     88.70 	|             194.20 	|         406 	|

+# Conclusion

+There was a little bit of suprise in the results, mostly from beam search.
+Greedy understandably has the best time and memory usage, but it does not give an optimal path length.
+However, interestingly, the Octile and Chebyshev performed better than we initially thought it would.
+For A\*, it understandably used much more memory and took a larger time to compute, but gave a much better path.
+Djikstra also took a drastically higher time and memory usage, but still gave a relatively optimal path.
+Given that there is a little bit of randomness in the start of the robot, this is likely due to a small chance of error to the optimal path.
+So, beam was very suprising in that less than k = 5, it would not be able to find a path.
+However, with a k = 5, then beam starts finding the optimal path with a relatively small memory usage and takes less time than A\*.
+This could prove to be a very good algorithm to use in a resource constrained environment.